JoelCDL/gulp_template/README.md

 ## Includes the Following Tasks

+* Live reload HTML, CSS, and JavaScript in the browser immediately upon changing these files during development

 * Process Sass and add sourcemaps for debugging CSS

-* Live reload HTML, CSS, and JavaScript in the browser immediately upon changing these files during development
+* Automatically add browser vendor prefixes to CSS selectors that need them

 * Lint JavaScript and Sass during the development and build processes